 Finally, the SPIKE Make-A-Thon raised awareness of ALS and bettered the lives of ALS patients and their families.
-293 SPIKE worked with Deb Frabicatore, who runs an ALS fundraiser in honor of her brother; Sara Cooper, a local business professional who suffers from ALS; and Jodi O’Donnell, the founder of Hope Loves Company, a non-profit that runs camps for families affected by ALS in order to achieve all of these things.
+293 SPIKE worked with Deb Frabicatore, who runs an ALS fundraiser in honor of her brother; Sara Cooper, a late local business professional who suffered from ALS; and Jodi O’Donnell, the founder of Hope Loves Company, a non-profit that runs camps for families affected by ALS in order to achieve all of these things.

 Overall, the 293 SPIKE MAKE-A-THON further serves 293 SPIKE’s core value of pushing for better.
 We better ourselves through an engineering design challenge, we better community STEM by making that challenge accessible to everyone, and we better our greater community building our event around kindness, generosity, and gracious professionalism.